SC-SGS/microtrafficsim/README.md

 ## Supported traffic attributes
-All attributes can be en-/disabled.
 * different vehicle types (inclusive different max velocities, acceleration functions etc.)
 * static routing: fastest vs. shortest route
 * streets' max velocity
 * single laned streets

+All following attributes can be en-/disabled.
 * crossing logic: street priorities (roundabouts are handled with right-before-left)
-* crossing logic: right-before-left
-* crossing logic: left-before-right
-* crossing logic: random
+* crossing logic: right-before-left XOR left-before-right XOR random
 * "friendly-standing-in-jam": If a vehicle has to wait at a crossroad, it relinquishes its right of way for an other vehicle that has not to wait.